Andrew Rosindell: Flags and heraldry

 Rosindell is well known for his interest in flags, being described by The Times in 2011 as a "flag fanatic".
 He is a member of the Flag Institute, an educational organisation that offers advice and guidance about flags and their usage.

 On 5 February 2008, Rosindell became founding chairman of the All Party Parliamentary Flag Group (APPFG), and proposed a Union Flag Bill under the Ten Minute Rule.
 The APPFG changed its name to the Flags & Heraldry Committee in April 2010.

 In April 2021 Rosindell joined other Conservative Party members in calling for the Union Flag to be flown outside UK schools.

+Sexual assault allegation

+In May 2022, Rosindell was arrested by the Metropolitan Police on suspicion of indecent assault, sexual assault, rape, abuse of position of trust, and misconduct in public office.
+He had been under investigation since January 2020 for events occurring between 2002 and 2009, when he was a whip and shadow minister.
+He persistently denied any wrongdoing.

+In February 2024, the Metropolitan Police concluded that the evidence held did not meet the threshold for prosecution and that no further action would be taken.
+A spokesperson for Rosindell stated that "He has been working constantly for Romford throughout the past 21 months and will continue to speak up for the people of his beloved home town as their local MP."